tiuub/traewelling-widget/README.md

 }
 ```

-### Default Configuration (Specific Date)

-If you want to see all your Traewelling data to a specific date, you can set these through the configuration.
+### Date (Optional)

+The date parameter is utilized to examine all statistics up to the specified date.

+There is no default for the date parameter.

+> *Note: The date parameter will override the days parameter, if set.*

+Usage:

 ```json
 {